 AI Agent Overview

 DevFlow is built for AI-assisted development.
-It connects to AI coding agents like Claude through a standard protocol, giving the agent structured access to your flows, tasks, and project context.
+It connects to AI coding agents through a standard protocol, giving the agent structured access to your flows, tasks, and project context.
 The agent works within the same workflow you see in the UI — planning, implementing, and reviewing — while you stay in control at every step.

 How It Works